Best Window Air Conditioners In 2022

 A little too noisy for our liking

-Our final window mounted air conditioner is the FRIGIDAIRE Heavy Duty Slider Casement Window Air Conditioner which delivers 8000 BTU, which is enough to cool a 350 square foot area with ease and without wasting too much energy.
+Our final window-mounted air conditioner is the FRIGIDAIRE Heavy Duty Slider Casement Window Air Conditioner which delivers 8000 BTU, which is enough to cool a 350 square foot area with ease.

 It’s specially designed for casement windows, which is good for those who have such windows, but not so-great-news for those who don’t.
-If you are one of the lucky ones, though, you can enjoy 4-way air direction, a full-function remote control and a 1 year full warranty to overcome any issues early on.
-The washable mesh filter will keep air quality excellent, and it isn’t loud when turned on.
-But the static vents mean you can’t always direct it entirely towards you, so you might need to make some adjustments for optimal comfort.
+If you are one of the lucky ones, though, you can enjoy four-way air direction, a fully-functional remote control, and a one year full warranty to overcome any issues early on.
+The washable mesh filter will keep air quality excellent, and the device isn’t loud when turned on.
+Static vents mean you can’t always direct the air entirely towards you, so you might need to make some adjustments for optimal comfort.
 For the fans of smart technology, we have prepared our selection of the best smart air conditioner.

 Specially designed for casement windows

 3 pint/hour dehumidifier

 1 year full warranty

 4-way air direction